evaezpour/image_similarity/readme.md

 pip install -r requirements.txt

 ### Step 3: Prepare the Features
-Download the raw images and precompute the features using the prepare_data.py script, and save them to a directory outside of the Docker image.
+Download the raw images and precompute the features, and save them to a directory outside of the Docker image:

+pip install tensorflow

+Run the 'prepare_data.py' file.

 ### Step 4: Running the project locally

-Run the app.py file.
+Run the 'app.py' file.
 Go to Step 7 to interact with the web service.

 ### Step 5: Build the Docker Image